Emmanuel1606/JobListingSite/README.md

 # LaravelProject
-Indeed like job finder website
+Indeed like job finder website using Laravel

 Routing, Eloquent Model, Filtering, Pagination, Blade Template and Authentication and Authorisation.